DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 58 - 02.27.2025.md

 - We go towards moaning and find a pile of bones.
 Adi beguns animating skeletons while others move ahead.
 - They get ambushed by a creepy looking undead thing.
 Another one crept up behind Pidlwick.

-**Next Session**: Maybe try using the Pokeball next session.
-Delban is down and on death's door.
-Nobu turned the monster nearest Delban.
+**Next Session**: Nobu turned the monster nearest Delban.
 He'll run far away on his turn.
+Delban just got healed.

 **Note**: A human skeleton weighs about 10.5lbs.
 If I carry a sack with two skeletons, it'll weigh about 21lbs.
 - When not exploring, Adi's skeletons collapse into piles of bones and he stores them in sacks.